 How to get iron

 Food sources of iron include grass-fed red meat, dried fruit (such as prunes and apricots), beans and lentils, spinach, squash and pumpkin seeds, and — the one thing most of us love — dark chocolate.
 Many multivitamins created for women also include iron, but unless your doctor says you need an iron supplement to fight a correctly diagnosed iron deficiency, excessive supplemental iron may do more harm than good.
-Iron included in a multivitamin (unless fulvic acid is also an ingredient) can oxidize the antioxidants.
+The iron included in a multivitamin (unless fulvic acid is also an ingredient) can oxidize the antioxidants.
 It’s best to supplement with iron separately.

 2. Vitamin B Deficiency